 Council transition to the new Funding Service – ESRC

-ESRC will update guidance and the relevant funding opportunity pages so applicants can submit their proposals via the Funding Service.
+ESRC guidance and relevant funding opportunity pages have been updated so applicants can submit their proposals using the Funding Service.

 During the initial phases, the Funding Service will continue to develop in response to internal and external user needs.
 Opening in rounds means we will be able to accommodate system developments and assess applications in a batch submitted under the same conditions.